d0ctr/telehooking/README.md

   - /cur {amount} {from} {to} — will return only the resulting amount (embeds)
   - /gh {link} — convert GitHub link to a GitHub link with Instant View (doesn't embed)
   - /curl {link} - returns the result of the request to link as headers and file
+  - /wiki {query} — returns a summary from wikipedia

 ## API